thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 ##Output samples

-This is an example of the output for a single Insert operation:
+This is an example of the output for a failed insert operation:
 ```javascript
 {
 	"EventType": "Blogs_MyContext",